gutofoletto/gutofoletto/readme.md

 Moreover, I like to study about user experience and human-computer interaction.
 That interest combined with my academic and technical background, **resulted in a skill set that covers the basic steps of a digital product's development, from information architecture to design and prototype**.

 ## Education

-- Mar 2016 ⟶ Jul 2017 | **Special Graduation Program: Formation of Professors for Professional Education** –– Federal University of Santa Maria; Santa Maria, RS.
+- 2016 ⟶ 2017 | **Special Graduation Program: Formation of Professors for Professional Education** –– Federal University of Santa Maria; Santa Maria, RS.

-- Mar 2015 ⟶ Apr 2017 | **Master of Computer Science** –– Federal University of Santa Maria; Santa Maria, RS.
+- 2015 ⟶ 2017 | **Master of Computer Science** –– Federal University of Santa Maria; Santa Maria, RS.

-- Sep 2009 ⟶ Dec 2013 | **Technology in Internet Systems** –– Federal University of Santa Maria; Frederico Westphalen, RS.
+- 2009 ⟶ 2013 | **Technology in Internet Systems** –– Federal University of Santa Maria; Frederico Westphalen, RS.

-- Sep 2012 ⟶ Sep 2013 | **Interactive Media Design** –– University of East London; Londres, UK.
+- 2012 ⟶ 2013 | **Interactive Media Design** –– University of East London; Londres, UK.

-- Mar 2007 ⟶ Mar 2009 | **Technical Course in Web Development and Hypermedia** –– Centro de Educação Básica Francisco de Assis; Ijuí, RS.
+- 2007 ⟶ 2009 | **Technical Course in Web Development and Hypermedia** –– Centro de Educação Básica Francisco de Assis; Ijuí, RS.

 ## Experience